jonathonchenvert/rust-learning/ch6_enums_and_pattern_matching/README.md

 `6` inside.

 Combining `match` and enums is useful in many situations.
 This pattern is seen a lot in Rust code: `match` against an `enum`, bind a variable to the data inside, and then execute code based on it.
-It's a bit tricky at first, but can eventually get used to.
+It's a bit tricky at first, but developers will eventually get used to.

 ### [Matches Are Exhaustive](#table-of-contents)